JamieWCGraham/MullerPipelines/READMEMartinezTrujillo.md

 </ul>

-<p>Once you have placed the appropriate files in the designated folders above the blue circles, you can run the code "process_wm1_rawdata.m".
+<p>Once you have placed the appropriate files in the designated folders (above the blue circles), you can run the code "process_wm1_rawdata.m".
 It may take a while to run, as the code is iterating over all 100 electrodes in a given array. <strong> Note, when you are prompted to enter the subject name into the MATLAB command line, you need to use quotations around the name (e.g 'Buzz'), otherwise MATLAB will not read the variable as a string. </strong> Run the code now by clicking on the green arrow shown below in your MATLAB window.</p>

 </li>